 - Place a few noni leaves on the bottom of your ramikens, coconut shell or banana leaf baskets.
 If using banana leaf baskets, make ahead of time (see below).

-- Add the mixture almost to the top and use a spoon or spatula to flatten out, drizzle a teaspoon of coconut cream and sprinkle some finely sliced kaffir lime leaves on top.
+- Add the curry mixture to each ramiken/coconut shell/banana leaf basket and fill almost to the top.
+Use a spoon or spatula to flatten the mixture out, drizzle a teaspoon of coconut cream and sprinkle some finely sliced kaffir lime leaves on top.
 Save some for a final garnish.

 - Steam for 20-30 minutes then check.
 The fish amok should be cooked through and firm to touch but still retain a moistness.
 It should not be dry.
 When it’s almost done add the rest of the coconut cream on the top and steam for a few more minutes.